rizwanbinakbar/Sql-Data-Analytics-Project/README.md

 # 🧠 Retail Sales Data Analysis with SQL

-Welcome to my SQL portfolio project!
+Hi, I am Rizwan Khan, Welcome to my SQL portfolio project!
 This analysis dives deep into a retail sales dataset to extract meaningful business insights using advanced SQL techniques.
 The goal is to demonstrate real-world data analysis skills by building reports and answering performance-based questions across products, customers, and time.

 ---